Quick answer

 Thermostat fault

-A stuck thermostat can cause overheating or poor coolant flow.
+A stuck thermostat can cause overheating, slow warm-up or unstable temperature behaviour.

 Poor circulation can cause overheating even if the coolant level looks normal.